-Stage and Theater Vocab Posted by gary on May 9, 2019 in Uncategorized
+Stage and Theater Vocab Posted by Gary Locke on May 9, 2019 in Uncategorized

 As I have mentioned in this space before, I work in theater.
 The world of theater has its own very unique vocabulary, some of which may sound very familiar to you, while some will probably sound quite odd.
 This seems like a good time to share and explain some of the most important vocabulary terms associated with my home away from home – the stage.